MElbeshti/cisco-ise-guest-user/README.md

 );

+then the seconde code (ISEGG.py) is small GUI to enable/disable guest users by Company name.

-and the cisco ISE guide i use is:
+the cisco ISE guide i use is:

 https://www.cisco.com/c/en/us/support/docs/security/identity-services-engine/215476-configure-ise-guest-accounts-with-rest-a.html